CapricanDRJ/HadesStarCommunityData/docs/corp/11f216ded6a66748fec41f81ff0eae46ed3f149e39301e31c7977db9897e7d21/index.md

 ```
- Advice, teaching and a friendly community aiming for victory, power and fame in the galaxy.
-Applications will be processed in around 24 hours and will accept new and old players.
-Founded 22/10/22
+Advice, teaching and a friendly community aiming for victory, power a
+nd fame in the galaxy.
+Applications will be processed in around 24 ho
+urs and will accept new and old players.
+Founded 22/10/22}
 ```
 ### Whitestar Bonus ❌